flutter/website/src/docs/perf/rendering/shader.md

 [GitHub issue]: {{site.github}}/flutter/flutter/issues
 [Issue 61045]: {{site.github}}/flutter/flutter/issues/61045

-If you have questions on shader warm-up, please comment on [Issue 60313][] and [Issue 53607][].
+If you have questions on SkSL shader warm-up, please comment on [Issue 60313][] and [Issue 53607][].
-If you have general warm-up questions, please refer to [Issue 32170][].
+If you have general shader warm-up questions, please refer to [Issue 32170][].

 [Issue 32170]: {{site.github}}/flutter/flutter/issues/32170
 [Issue 53607]: {{site.github}}/flutter/flutter/issues/53607